Ramen Guide – Types, Curiosities and Recipes

 Usually the ramen bowl comes with chopsticks to get the noodles and a spoon to take the soup along with other ingredients like egg.
 You can also drink the ramen broth straight from the bowl without any problem.

-Eating ramen consists of enjoying a little of the noodles, broth and ingredients that cover the dish.
-In case it is a tsukemen the noodles and broth are served in separate bowls.
-Just dip the amount of noodles you are going to put in your mouth into the broth.
+Eating ramen consists of appreciating a little of the noodles, broth and ingredients that cover the dish.
+If it is a tsukemen, the noodles and broth are served in separate bowls.
+It is enough to dip in the broth the amount of pasta that you are going to put in your mouth.